25 Best Internships for High School Students in 2025

 Timeline: Summer

 The Laboratory Learning Program is a full-time, free research experience in the sciences or engineering for high school students.
-Students are included in ongoing research programs where they are closely supervised by Princeton faculty and research staff.
-The participation dates are customized according to the schedules of the research personnel and the specifics of the project.
+Students in this summer program for high schoolers participate in ongoing research programs under the close supervision of Princeton faculty and research staff.
+The participation dates are customized according to the schedules of the research personnel and project specifics.

 Ages: 16-19